 PARK & RIDE.
 Valid in lot 301.

 EVENING ONLY.
-Valid only in the Mississippi Street Garage after 5 p.m. until 7 a.m.
-Monday through Friday and 24 hours on weekends.
+Valid in any garage after 5 p.m. until 7 a.m.
+Monday through Friday and 24 hours on weekends, except during posted event restrictions.
 Must be purchased in office.

 SERVICE.
 Valid in all color zones and service vehicle stalls.
-Issued to non-university persons conducting university business or services on a regular basis (twice a month or more), or to construction companies working on campus.
+Issued to non-university persons conducting university business or services, or to construction companies working on campus.
 Service permits are not valid for university students, staff, or faculty.
 Any misuse of this permit will result in loss of parking privileges.

 CHILDCARE LOAD.
 Valid for twenty (20) minutes in designated loading zone, for loading and unloading children at campus child care centers, Haworth, Dole, Hilltop, etc. Issued through each respective childcare program.